nashville-software-school/front-end-curriculum/27-music-history-06/README.md

 ## Set up

-Make sure you are in your Vagrant machine, and in the `/vagrant/musichistory` directory.
+If you are still using Vagrant, make sure you are in your Vagrant machine, and in the `/vagrant/musichistory` directory.
+If you are not using Vagrant, make sure you are in `~/workspace/musichistory`.

 ### Create a new branch